dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

 * Database Basics
 * Migrations
+* SQL
 * ActiveRecord
-* Unit Testing and Efficiency
-* Associations
+* Associations and Validations

-* Consuming APIs
+We will also begin discussing:

+1. Troubleshooting and debugging
+1. Working with legacy code

 ## Important Links